Free Downloadable Pratyahara Themed Yoga Lesson Plan

 Pratyahara is the fifth limb in the eight Limbs of Patanjali.
 Control of Ahara is “gaining mastery over external influences”.

 In the Yoga Sutra of Patanjali, the most ancient and revered sourcebook for yoga practice, the second chapter is filled with teachings about the ashtanga (eight-limbed) yoga system.
 The system is presented as a series of practices which begin with “external limbs” like ethical precepts and move toward more “internal limbs” like meditation.
 The fifth step or limb is called pratyahara and is defined as “the conscious withdrawal of energy from the senses.”

 “Why haven’t I heard of Pratyahara?”

-Because it’s not one of the BIG 3: satya (practice of truthfulness), asana (practice of posture), and pranayama (use of breath to affect the mind).
+Because it’s not one of the BIG 3: Satya (the practice of truthfulness), asana (the practice of posture), and pranayama (the use of breath to affect the mind).
 And that means it tends to get swept under the Yoga teacher’s rubber mat.
 Hidden.
 Forgotten.
 Out of reach for students.
 But that’s a shame.

 - Food sheath (the physical body)

 - Vital or prana, sheath (the level of subtle energy channels)

 - Mental sheath (the level of most emotional reactions)

 - Consciousness sheath (home of the ego)